nicktodd/spring-course/docs/jpa.md

 1. Open the pom.xml file in your editor (in Eclipse, you will need to click the Source tab).

 2. Add the following dependencies to your project (you can paste them from this document).
 They go directly underneath the `name` element.
+If you do not have a `name` element, then after the `version` element.

 ```
 <dependencies>